 |Zones||2, 3, 4, 5, 6, 7, 8|

 |Benefits||Birds, Pollinators, Host Plant|

-A versatile native shrub with excellent year-round interest, Nannyberry Viburnum features showy white flowers in May and burgundy leaf color in autumn with dark blue berries.
-A large upright shrub, it spreads by roots to form colonies and makes an excellent privacy screen or hedgerow.
-It can be maintained as a small tree by pruning stems and removing the suckers at the base.
+A versatile native shrub with excellent year-round interest, Nannyberry Viburnum features showy white flowers in May, followed by burgundy leaf color and dark blue berries in autumn.
+This large upright shrub can spread and form colonies, making it a good choice for a tall privacy screen or hedgerow.
+It can also be maintained as a small tree by pruning stems and removing the suckers at the base.
 Adaptable to a wide range of soils, this native viburnum is found in low moist woods or near stream banks, but will tolerate drier sites.
 Very shade tolerant in nature, it grows larger in open sunny areas.